magomimmo/modern-cljs/doc/tutorial-07.md

 change `:optmizations` value from `:whitespace` to `:simple`.

-Instead of just substituting `:simple` directive to the `:whitespace` one, `lein-cljsbuild` is so nice to allow us to declare more than one build configuration, as documentated in [sample.project.clj][2].
+Instead of just substituting `:simple` directive to the `:whitespace` one, as documentated in [sample.project.clj][2], `lein-cljsbuild` is so nice to allow us to declare more than one build configuration.
 Here is our new `project.clj` declaration with two `:builds`, the first one, named `:dev`, which uses `:whitespace` compilation mode, the second one, named `:pre-prod`, which uses `:simple` compilation mode.